-Finally, the Board may grant exceptions to the required size of the panel where it is demonstrated that more than six physicians or groups of physicians are not reasonably accessible.
+However, the Board may grant exceptions to the required size of the panel where it is demonstrated that more than six physicians or groups of physicians are not reasonably accessible.
 In the event that the Board has granted an exception to any panel requirements, the exception must be posted in the same location as the panel.

 - b.
+The employer may maintain a list of a minimum of 10 physicians or professional associations reasonably accessible to the employees and providing the same types of healthcare services specified in Board Rule 201(a)(1) and the following healthcare services: general surgeons and chiropractors.
+This list shall be known as the "Conformed Panel of Physicians." - c.
 An employer or the workers' compensation insurer of an employer may contract with a workers' compensation managed care organization certified by the Board.
 Medical services provided in this manner shall be known as "Managed Care Organization Procedures."
-Employees shall be given notice of the managed care organization's network of eligible medical service providers and information regarding the contract and manner of receiving medical services, including a toll free 24-hour telephone number that informs employees of available services. - c.
+Employees shall be given notice of the managed care organization's network of eligible medical service providers and information regarding the contract and manner of receiving medical services, including a toll free 24-hour telephone number that informs employees of available services. - d.
 An employee may obtain the services of any physician from the panel and may thereafter elect to change to another physician on the panel without prior authorization from the Board.
 The physician so selected will become the primary treating physician in control of the employee's medical care.